pollinator 101: Bees

 Bees have been shown to be pretty smart!
 They can learn new behaviors and use tools.
 Honey bees also use language (the famous “waggle dance“) to communicate foraging information to their sisters.

-When you’ve got an eye out for bees, you’ll also see lots of look-alikes, like hover flies, wasps (for example, everyone’s favorite: yellowjackets), and hornets.
+When you’ve got an eye out for bees, you’ll also see lots of look-alikes, like hover flies, wasps (for example, everyone’s favorite, yellowjackets, which — like it or not — are beneficial omnivorous predators native to the Pacific Northwest), and hornets.

 Bees are under threat from habitat loss, climate change, pesticides, low genetic diversity, and pathogens.
 Colony Collapse Disorder is a major threat to honey bees, but native bees are in danger too.
 In fact, according to the Center for Biological Diversity, more than half of North America’s 4,000 native bee species are in decline, with 1 in 4 species at risk of extinction.